Biskit1943/website/content/about/_index.md

 Travis (which is a lot simpler).

 In my spare time I do a lot of outdoor activities like hiking, inline skating and cycling.
-I really love the nature an because of that, I love to take photos of it and share them with my friends.
+I really love the nature and because of that, I love to take photos of it and share them with my friends.
 Some of the photos will be here on this site for you to enjoy.
 When I'm not outdoors, I play games on my PC or with my friends (Pen and Paper/Boardgames).
 If there is enough time available I try to do some side projects, which you can find on my GitHub.

 You can find me on [LinkedIn](https://www.linkedin.com/in/biskit1943/), Discord (Biskit1943#1943) and [GitHub](https://github.com/Biskit1943).
 I do